-However, we did enjoy the pool, mini-golf, and small arcade that was onsite
+However, we did enjoy the pool, mini-golf, and small arcade that were onsite.

-If you prefer more amenities, it might make sense to you to look into privately owned RV parks, luxury parks, or KOA campgrounds.
-One thing to note is that some of these campgrounds charge extra for additional people so a family with kids is more expensive if this is within your budget.
+If you prefer more amenities, it might make sense to you to look into privately-owned RV parks, luxury parks, or KOA campgrounds.
+One thing to note is that some of these campgrounds charge extra for additional people, so a family with kids may be more expensive.

 If RV parks aren’t your thing and if you’re not looking to be remote, another option is to consider buying or leasing RV-deeded land to set up.
 Several online resources feature land for sale or lease.